St. Luke United Methodist Church

 Baptism at St Luke UMC

-With many other Protestants, we recognize the two sacraments in which Christ himself participated: baptism and the Lord's Supper.
+With many other Protestants, we recognize the two sacraments in which Christ himself participated: baptism and Communion.

 Baptism